top of page

 Panelists:

-Dr. Tobi Olatunji – Founder, Intron INC
+Dr. Tobi Olatunji – Founder, Intron INC, Presentation

 Audience engagement (virtually) managed by moderator